zaphosting/docs/en/7d2d_firststeps_dashboard.md

 ---
 id: 7d2d_firststeps_dashboard
-title: 7 Days to Die: Dashboard overview
+title: "7 Days to Die Dashboard overview"
 description: Information about the dashboard of a 7 Days to Die server from ZAP-Hosting - ZAP-Hosting.com Documentation
 sidebar_label: Dashboard
 ---